datduonguva/Convolutional-Neural-Network/README.md

 ![alt text](https://github.com/datduonguva/Convolutional-Neural-Network/blob/master/loss_vs_epoch.png)

 ## Future implementation
-For the future, I will find parts that can be computed paralleltically to improve the running time.
+For the future, I will find parts that can be computed in parallel to improve the running time.